dvera/riskreport/biomarker/alpp.md

 title: "ALPP"
 parent: "Proteins"
 grand_parent: "Risk by Biomarker"
+nav_order: "Placental-type alkaline phosphatase, a protein mainly produced in the placenta.
+Outside pregnancy, elevated levels may be seen in some cancers."
 ---

 ## ALPP

-"Placental-type alkaline phosphatase, a protein mainly produced in the placenta.
-Outside pregnancy, elevated levels may be seen in some cancers."

 <div style="display: flex; flex-direction: column; gap: 10px;">